deoxxa/leg/README.md

 Overview
 --------

-leg is a stupidly simple JSON-based logging thingy.
+leg! leg because lel! leg is a stupidly simple JSON-based logging thingy.
 It works the way I want it to, and you might also garner some utility from it.
 If not, that's fine.

 Super Quickstart